Poincar\'e Duality, Degeneracy, and Real Lefschetz Property for T-Hypersurfaces: Renaudineau--Shaw spectral sequences

-In the category of finite dimensional Hopf algebras there is a duality contravariant functor.
-We denote it by ${(-)^*:\big(\hopf\big)^\op\rightarrow \hopf}$.
+In the category of finite-dimensional Hopf algebras, there is a duality contravariant functor.
+We denote it by ${(-)^*\colon \left(\hopf\right)^\op\rightarrow \hopf}$.
 If we only remember the vector space structure, it corresponds to the classical functor $(-)^*=\Hom_{\F_2}(-;\F_2)$.
-If $A$ is a finite dimensional Hopf algebra, the product of $A^*$ is the adjoint of the coproduct of $A$, the unit of $A^*$ is the adjoint of the counit of $A$ and vice-versa.
+If $A$ is a finite-dimensional Hopf algebra, the product of $A^*$ is the adjoint of the coproduct of $A$, the unit of $A^*$ is the adjoint of the counit of $A$, and \textit{vice-versa}.